lyteword/chspurgeon-tod/volume-3/psalm-74.md

 **Verse 8.** *Synagogues.* The assertion of those who are in favour of the Maccabean origin of the Psalm, that these words describe the destruction of the *synagogues,* is met by the remark, that in all the copious accounts which we have of the transactions of these times, there is nothing said of any such work of destruction. *E. W. Hengstenberg.*

 **Verse 8.** *Synagogues.* In the Old Testament we find no traces of meetings for worship in synagogues.
 Temporary altars, groves, and high places were used alike by the Jewish saints and sinners for the worship of God and idols.
 The only pre-exile instance which seems to indicate that the devout in Israel were in the habit of resorting to pious leaders for blessings and instruction on stated occasions, is to be found in 2Ki 4:23, where the Shunammite's husband asks, "Wherefore wilt thou go to him (Elisha) today?
 It is neither new moon nor Sabbath."
 Yet 2Ki 22:8, etc.; 2Ch 34:14, etc., testify undoubtedly against the existence of places of worship under the monarchy.
 It is during the exile, whilst the temple worship was in abeyance, that we find indubitable proof of the systematic meetings on fasts for devotion and instruction (Zec 7:3-5 8:19).
 Religious meetings were also held on Sabbaths and fasts, to instruct the exiles in the divine law, and to admonish them to obey the divine precepts, (Ezr 10:1-9 Ne 8:1-3 9:1-3 13:1-3).
 These meetings, held near the temple and in other localities, were the origin of the *synagogue,* and the place in which the people assembled was denominated *the house of assembly.* Hence, also, the synagogue in the temple itself...
-These synagogues soon became very popular, so that the psalmist in depicting worship in the time of the Maccabees declares that the many meeting places of God—or *the Synagogues of God* as the A.V. rightly renders it—have been laid waste. *Christian D. Ginsburg, in Cyclopaedia of Biblical Literature.*
+These synagogues soon became very popular, so that the psalmist in depicting worship in the time of the Maccabees declares that the many meeting places of God—or *the Synagogues of God* as the A. V. rightly renders it—have been laid waste. *Christian D. Ginsburg, in Cyclopaedia of Biblical Literature.*

 **Verse 8.** *(second clause)*.
 The sense seems to be, *they* (the Chaldaean invaders) *have abolished all the solemnities in the land.* They have taken away the daily sacrifice; they have put an end to the festivals and feasts of our holy ritual.
 Compare La 2:6: "He hath violently taken away his tabernacle; he hath destroyed his places of the assembly, "(or rather, his assembly, his *moed* ).
 "The Lord hath caused the solemn feasts and sabbaths to be forgotten in Zion." *Christopher Wordsworth.*